 Aurora Community Impact

 The Coronavirus has touched all of us in one way, shape, or form.
-As the church, let's use this time to magnify Jesus and the good news of the Gospel, locally and in our immediate neighborhoods.
-How can you love and serve those around you who are the most vulnerable?
-May we be the hands and feet of Jesus as we love and serve our immediate neighbors well.
+Our hope is that while we continue to move towards reopening in our communities, you may continue to be the hands and feet of Jesus as you love and serve our immediate neighbors well.

 Aurora Interfaith Food Pantry